oddbird/oddleventy/content/blog/2023/components.md

-Every web component I've written up until this point started with a Shadow DOM-defining `template`.
+Every web component I've written up until this point started with a shadow DOM-defining `template`.
 To me, that made sense as
 the most declarative
 place to start: